rktjmp/hotpot.nvim/README.md

 # Configuration

+## `.hotpot.fnl`

+> [!TIP]
+> For most users who just want to write their configuration in Fennel, you can
+> ignore this section and use the default settings.

-All of Hotpot's behaviour is configured by a `.hotpot.fnl` file, placed in the root of your config or plugin directory.
+Most of Hotpot's behaviour is configured by a `.hotpot.fnl` file, placed in the root of your config or plugin directory.
 These files define a `context` for operations in that directory tree.